Academic Senate to vote on new SBCC Institutional Review Board

 Z Reisz, director of institutional assessment, research and planning, proposed on Sept.
 27 that City College sets up the Institutional Review Board, abbreviated as IRB, after faculty expressed interest in conducting and publishing research.

-“Any sort of reputable research goes through an IRB process,” Reisz said, describing the standard peer-reviewed journals maintain for research being considered for publication.
+“Any sort of reputable research [that uses human or animal participants] goes through an IRB process,” Reisz said, describing the standard peer-reviewed journals maintain for research being considered for publication.

 The proposed City College IRB would be composed of at least five members with varying backgrounds and experience in legal and scientific fields.